 The Oshawa Generals do more than just provide a young hockey player with a place to excel as a player – they also provide him with all the tools he needs to succeed in the classroom as well.

 The minute that a player joins the Oshawa Generals family, it’s made clear to him that while hockey is important, so is getting an education in the classroom that will help him during and after his career in hockey.

-We except all of our players to be in school, and we do everything we can do to ensure they get a quality education while they are playing for the Generals.
+We expect all of our players to be in school, and we do everything we can do to ensure they get a quality education while they are playing the Generals.
 We cover their costs of getting that education and we encourage them to realize that getting a good education goes hand in hand with being a successful member of the Oshawa Generals.